LINCnil/SigGroup/README.md

 Amandine Jambert
 Côme Brocas
 Vincent Toubiana
-Et le Peren (Joris Dugépéroux, Victo Amblard, Lucas Verney)
+et l'équipe du Peren (Joris Dugépéroux, Victo Amblard, Lucas Verney)

 English
 ===

 LINC provides a proof of age system demonstrator to allow access to certain categories of sites without sharing other identifying information.
-You will find more information on how it works in the associated article, available at the following address: (link)
+You will find more information on how it works in the associated article, available at the following address: https://linc.cnil.fr/fr/demonstrateur-du-mecanisme-de-verification-de-lage-respectueux-de-la-vie-privee

 This demonstrator is published under GPLv3 license and under open license 2.0 (explicitly compatible with CC-BY 4.0 FR).
 You can therefore freely contribute to its enrichment.
+It is based on  [Pairing-Based Cryptography](https://crypto.stanford.edu/pbc/)(PBC) library and released under the [GNU Lesser General Public License](http://www.gnu.org/licenses/lgpl-3.0.html).

+The group signature scheme is designed by Olivier Blazy(@Gloupin) of the (@LIX_lab/@Polytechnique).

 # How to launch this demonstrator